-The Long and Winding Road, a four-part Zoom webinar with Dr. Shaw, will be offered on Wednesdays, September 9, 16, 23, 30, from 6 to 7 pm.
+The Long and Winding Road, a four-part Zoom webinar with Dr. Shaw, was offered on Wednesdays, September 9, 16, 23, 30, from 6 to 7 pm.

-This program is presented in partnership with the Ridgefield Library.
+This program was presented in partnership with the Ridgefield Library.

 - Session 1: Discussion of what came prior to Wave I in the Suffrage Movement and then a focus on Seneca Falls Conference, the Declaration of Sentiments, Susan B. Anthony, Elizabeth Cady Stanton, Lucy Stone, and Lucretia Mott.

 - Session 2: Discussion of transition between Wave I and Wave II of the Suffrage Movement and then a focus on Carrie Chapman Catt (started LWV), Ridgefielders Alice Paul, Laura Curie Allee Shields, Mary Louise Olcott, and the Hill Sisters from Redding/Norwalk.